USS Philadelphia (SSN-690): History

 The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 8 January 1971 and her keel was laid down on 12 August 1972.
 She was launched on 19 October 1974 sponsored by Mrs. Marian Huntington Scott (née Chase), wife of Senate Minority Leader Hugh Scott, and commissioned on 25 June 1977, with Commander Robert B. Osborne USN in command.

 In June 1980 Philadelphia departed her homeport of Groton, Connecticut, and headed on a world cruise that would take it to the Indian Ocean/Persian Gulf, as well as the Pacific.
-Under the command of Commander Edward S. Little USN, the cruise included at visit to Western Australia, when Philadelphia made her only visit to HMAS Stirling in Rockingham on 23 December 1980.
+Under the command of Commander Edward S. Little USN, the cruise included at visit to Western Australia, when Philadelphia made her only visit to HMAS Stirling in Rockingham, Western Australia, on 23 December 1980.
 The crew enjoyed Christmas in Australia and some R&R before departing on 29 December 1980.
 The Philadelphia arrived home in late January 1981.

 In 1988, Philadelphia became the first submarine to receive TLAM-D capability.

 In 1994, Philadelphia completed the first refueling overhaul of a Los Angeles-class submarine.
 This was completed at Portsmouth Naval Shipyard in Kittery, Maine.

 In 1998, Philadelphia was modified to carry a Dry Deck Shelter, a platform capable of carrying Special Operations Forces.
 In addition, she was fitted to provide Deep Submergence Rescue Vehicle (DSRV) mother ship support.